Policies, Resources, and Frequently Asked Questions

 • 1.2.1 Potential matches are excluded when the deceased donor has HLA antigens that have been listed in the potential kidney recipient’s record as being unacceptable.

-• 1.2.2 Allele-specific antigens are identified by the algorithm and flagged for investigation, but do not screen out potential matches.
+• 1.2.2 Currently allele-specific antigens are identified by the algorithm and flagged for investigation by HLA lab director or delegate, but do not screen out potential matches.

-• 1.2.3 For potential kidney recipient’s with cPRA >98.9%, their HLA lab, in consultation with their transplant program, can indicate certain antibodies as Willing to Cross.
-Both an adjusted (cPRA after removal of Willing to Cross antibodies) and unadjusted cPRA will be used for ranking.
+• 1.2.3 For potential kidney recipient’s with cPRA ≥ 99.0% their HLA lab, in consultation with their transplant program, can indicate certain antigens as Willing to Cross.
+Both an adjusted cPRA (after removal of Willing to Cross antigens) and unadjusted cPRA will be used for ranking.

 • 1.3.1 Optional filters can be applied by a transplant program/agency for the potential kidney recipients listed by that program, based on an assessment of the potential recipient’s individual needs or preference(s) of the transplant program/agency.